punitarani/notes/Intro to Theoretical Computer Science/0 Introduction.md

 Complexity theory is the study of the efficiency of algorithms and the limits of their power.
 It is concerned with the question of how efficiently problems can be solved.

+## Computability Theory

+Computability theory is the study of the fundamental capabilities and limitations of abstract machines.
+It is concerned with the question of what problems can be solved by algorithms.
+Identify problems that can and can't be solved via reducibility.